jump-dev/JuMP.jl/docs/src/developers/style.md

   [bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality) by
   establishing basic naming and formatting conventions
-- lowering the barrier for new contributors by codifying the existing practices (e.g., you can be more confident your code will pass review if you follow the style guide)
+- lowering the barrier for new contributors by codifying the existing practices (for example, you can be more confident your code will pass review if you follow the style guide)

 In some cases, the JuMP style guide diverges from the